lpsinger/userguide/tutorial/aladin.rst

 percentage of the credible region in decimal (ranging from 0 to 1).
 Press the :guilabel:`CREATE` button to generate the resulting credible region.
 The credible region is created and loaded in the Aladin Stack.
-The credible region obtained so far are decoded in the Multi Order Coverage map (MOC) and each new level can be independently used.
+The credible region obtained so far are encoded in the Multi Order Coverage map (MOC) and each new level can be independently used.

 4. :guilabel:`Properties` Window